TheMinester/Linux_Scripts/README.md

 Features:

-Classic FOR loop stopping once i reaches the value of the argument.
+Classic FOR loop stopping once i reaches the value of the argument.<br>

 ### **count_param.sh**